Bee Pathogen Programme

 What we're doing

-Trained inspectors will do disease inspections on a variety of apiaries from around New Zealand.
-They will be looking for:
+Trained inspectors have done disease inspections on a variety of apiaries from around New Zealand.
+They looked for:

 - American foulbrood